bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 VSCode vs. Vim/Jupyter
 ----------------------
 The other change I made for this project was to switch over to VSCode.
-I've been a Vim user for over fifteen years now so I was definitely reluctant.
+I've been a Vim user for over fifteen years so I was very reluctant.
-Of course VSCode has Vim emulation but there is always something that is a bit off.
-My thoughts were that the integration with Github Copilot and Jupyter notebooks would be worth it.
+Of course VSCode has Vim emulation but there is always something that is a bit off whenever it was implemented.
+My reasoning for switching was that the integration with Github Copilot and Jupyter notebooks would be worth it.

 My overall impression, sad as it might be, is that it probably makes sense for me to switch over to use it.
 Besides the boost you get from Copilot,